carlosengels/podcast-episode-reviews-data-api/project_documents/design_document.md

 ## 3. Use Cases

 U1.
-As a customer, I want to get ratings for podcast episodes when I look up a specific podcast.
+As a user, I want to get ratings for podcast episodes when I look up a specific podcast.

 U2.
-As a customer, I want to look through the top-rated episodes for all podcast.
+As a user, I want to look through the top-rated episodes for all podcast.

 U3.
-As a customer, I want to get the average rating for a given podcast.
+As a user, I want to get the average rating for a given podcast.

 U4.
-As a customer, I want to review a podcast episode.
+As a user, I want to review a podcast episode.

 U5.
-AS a customer, I want to see all reviews for a given episode.
+AS a user, I want to see all reviews for a given episode.

 ## 4. Project Scope